Moolap

 Residential development activity is lower than average in Moolap according to AreaSearch's national comparison of local real estate markets

 Moolap has seen approximately 11 new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
-Over the past five financial years, from FY21 to FY25, around 58 homes were approved, with an additional 5 approved in FY26 so far.
+Between financial years FY-21 and FY-25, around 58 homes were approved, with an additional 5 approved in FY-26 to date.

-The average construction cost value for new properties is $337,000.
-Compared to the rest of Victoria, Moolap records about 60% of building activity per person and ranks among the 73rd percentile nationally.
+The average construction cost value for these properties is $337,000.
+Moolap records about 60% of the building activity per person compared to the Rest of Vic., placing it among the 73rd percentile nationally.
 New building activity consists of 50.0% detached houses and 50.0% medium and high-density housing.
-This shift from the area's existing housing composition (currently 91.0% houses) suggests decreasing developable sites and reflects changing lifestyles and demand for diverse, affordable housing options.
-With around 171 people per dwelling approval, Moolap is considered a low density area.
+This shift from the area's existing housing, which is currently 91.0% houses, indicates decreasing availability of developable sites and reflects changing lifestyles and demand for diverse, affordable housing options.
+With around 171 people per dwelling approval, Moolap shows characteristics of a low density area.

 Frequently Asked Questions - Development